Proless/Mukhtabar/README.md

 # Mukhtabar
-A small computing environment can be used for various purposes (devops learning environment) / (starter homelab setup) / (IT Infrastructure simulation)
+A small computing environment can be used for various purposes for ex. devops learning environment, starter homelab setup or IT Infrastructure simulation